leitstand/leitstand-ui/leitstand-ui-web/doc/controller.md

 The menu differentiates between _single_ views and _master-detail_ views.

 ### Single View
-A menu entry of a single view consists of the view template as key and the controller factory method as value.
+A menu entry of a single view consists of the view template as key and the controller as value.

 ```ES6
 export const menu = new Menu('message-history.html':webhookHistory());